 - Salt

-- Optional seasonings: black pepper, oregano, garlic, thyme, rosemary
+- Optional seasonings: Ground black pepper, oregano, garlic, thyme, rosemary.

 Mix up the brine, making sure the sugar and salt are fully dissolved before adding the chicken.

 If you use a bowl, be sure to cover it with plastic wrap.
-Place the brining chicken in the refrigerator and let it sit for at least 2 hours, up to 24 hours.
+Place the brining chicken in the refrigerator and let it sit for 2 hours.
+This is a salty brine, so it’s best not to leave it for more than 6 hours total.
+Chicken wings don’t need a long brine, like a whole chicken or turkey would.

 Once the time is up, remove the chicken wings from the brine and discard the rest of the brine.
 Rinse the wings and pat them dry with a paper towel.
 This helps them get crispy on the outside.

 There are many ways you can cook your chicken wings.
 Feel free to use the method you prefer most.
-They can be cooked on an outdoor grill, deep fried, or baked in the oven.
+They can be cooked on an outdoor grill, deep fried, baked in the oven or cooked in the air fryer.

 My preferred method is either grilling or baking, to cut down on the oil.
-If you have an air fryer, that would be a great way to get the fried texture on the wings without the oil.
+If you have an air fryer, it’s a really great way to get crispy wings without the oil and without the hassle of baking in the oven.

 To Sauce or Not to Sauce

-However, if you’re a sauce lover like me, you might want to slather your wings in this bourbon bbq sauce, a simple sweet and sour sauce (like pictured below), or this irresistibly good Honey Sriracha sauce.
+However, if you’re a sauce lover like me, you might want to slather your wings in this bourbon bbq sauce, a simple sweet and sour sauce (like pictured below), or season them with a dry rub.
+Check out these air fryer lemon pepper wings for inspiration.
+I also love a honey sriracha glaze.

-» If you love chicken wings, you could also try our BBQ Baked Chicken Wings recipe or these delicious Sweet & Spicy Korean Chicken Wings.
+» If you love chicken wings, you could also try our BBQ Baked Chicken Wings, Easy Jerk Chicken Wings or these delicious Sweet & Spicy Korean Chicken Wings.

 Looking for a side to serve with these chicken wings?
 Here are a few options: